kjhe11e/Speech-Transcriber-Doris/README.md

 2. Set up a Google Cloud Platform Console project -

     2a.
 Create or select a project

     2b.
 Enable the Google Cloud Speech-to-Text API for your project

     2c.
 Create a service account

     2d.
 Download a private key as JSON

-3. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the file path of the JSON file containing your account key (from step 2d above).
+3. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the file path of the JSON file containing your account key (from step 2d above)

     Example for Linux: `export GOOGLE_APPLICATION_CREDENTIALS="/home/user/service-account-file.json"`

 4. Install and initialize Google Cloud SDK - steps here: https://cloud.google.com/sdk/docs

-5. Execute `npm install && npm run start`
+5. Run `npm install && npm run start`

 6. Enjoy!
 Press CTRL-C anytime to quit